ankitkash101/Customer-Churn-Analysis/README.md

 All the tasks mentioned in the BRD has been completed as per the specified acceptance criteria.
 The project is then evaluated and continuously monitored for any future changes.
 This concludes a Business Analysis project of Customer Churn Prediction analysis.

-**Thanks for reading the article, please feel free to post your comments and share the feedback!!!.**

 [(Back to top)](#table-of-contents)